Florida Just Revoked 400 JDM Vehicles: Importers Arrested

-According to the state of Florida, there are illegal JDM car importers plying their illegally registered cars.
-According to the Florida Department of Highway Safety and Motor Vehicles, most of the Japanese cars have been imported into the U.S. by two companies.
-And both of them are owned by the same person in what the FDHSMV describes as an “illegal import ring.”
+Last year the state of Florida revoked the titles for 400 JDM cars from two importers plying their illegally registered cars in the state.
+And according to the Florida Department of Highway Safety and Motor Vehicles, most of the illegal Japanese cars have been imported into the U.S. by just two companies, both of which are owned by the same person.
+The FDHSMV describes it as an “illegal import ring.”

 Who was importing the JDM vehicles?

 The two arrested so far are Andres Diaz and Nicole Chiong.
-They are corporate offices of the two companies; J-Spec Garage and Soho Imports.
+They are from the corporate offices of the two companies; J-Spec Garage and Soho Imports.
 The fraud charges involve 348 applications for Florida titles.
-Included in the charges are 40 counts of falsifying a bill of sale, 40 counts of uttering forged documents, and over 50 charges of identity fraud.
+Included in the charges are 50 counts of identity theft, 40 for producing forged documents, and another 40 for falsifying a bill of sale.

 FHSMV says Soho Imports “poses an immediate serious danger to public welfare.”
-This stems from the fact that now the buyers own JDM cars with revoked titles.
+This is because now the buyers own cars with revoked titles.
 While they can’t function as vehicles on public roads, they make great doorstops.
-Seriously, the only thing these cars are good for now is a race car.
+Seriously, the only thing these cars are good for now is as a race car.

 Adding another layer of bad, the Department of Homeland Security has listed all of the vehicles as contraband.
 So anyone trying to register these cars will have a problem.
 Additionally, only registering with the state allows companies to do this commercially.
 Neither J-Spec nor Soho Imports have ever been registered importers.
 Ever.
 You can’t import cars on a commercial basis without having an import dealer license in the U.S.

 What were the JDM importers importing?

 What type of imported cars are these?
 First, they are all JDM vehicles.
 That means Japanese Domestic Market, which is exclusively built for Japan.
 So they don’t have the same emissions and crash standards as American-made vehicles.